darioriverat/microblog/README.md

 ## Twitter integration

-For twitter integration set up the following variables with the apropieate values.
+For twitter integration set up the following variables with the appropriate values.

 ```properties
 TWITTER_API_KEY=